 Accounting for Accruals

 4.3.
-Borrowing from a bank transaction analysis
+Borrowing from bank transaction analysis

-Note payable is an obligation in the form of a written promisory note signed by the borrower.
+Note payable is an obligation in the form of a written promissory note signed by the borrower.
 The note includes the information on the rate of interest, the term of maturity, and collateral pledged to secure the loan.

 Illustration 22: Effect of borrowing funds from a bank